23 Sep A Road Trip Across Corsica’s Mountains and Villages

 Seen from below, the houses perched atop the hill make for a lovely composition, while from atop the citadel overlooks the surrounding mountains and forests of the Regional Natural Park of Corsica.

-The nearby Restonica Valley is breathtaking and well known for its beautiful hikes, with nothing but a wild scenery to admire while walking up one of the many trails.
-It was one of the highlights of my road trip across Corsica and a place I wouldn’t have been able to reach without a car.
+The Restonica Valley ended up being one of the highlights of my Corsica road trip and a place I wouldn’t have been able to reach without a car.

-Leg 4: Corte to Ota
+Day 5 – Corte to Ota

 Ota invites to stop for a couple of days to enjoy the silence, the beautiful scenery and the life of the locals along the streets or at the bar.
 A corner of authentic Corsica I thoroughly liked.

-Leg 5: Ota to Ajaccio
+Day 7 – Ota to Ajaccio

 The last leg of the Corsica road trip was also the most scenic.
 I left Ota short after the sunrise and reached the Calanques of Piana when the sun was still low and the rocks shaded in pink, contrasting with the deep blue of the water beneath.

 I stopped at a couple of viewpoints, striving to catch as much as possible of this awe-inspiring beauty, willing to fix in my eyes and memory the sight of one of the most beautiful sceneries in the Mediterranean.